-On this page we will gather current information about the library services during COVID-19.
+(Last updated: 28 June) On this page we will gather current information about the library services during COVID-19.
 The information on this page is updated continuously.

-The University Library and the Medical Library are only open for book loans and returns as well as printing and copying.
-It is not possible to study at the library and all group study rooms and study areas are closed.
+The library is only open for book loans and returns as well as printing and copying.
+It is no longer possible to study at the library and all group study rooms and study areas are closed.

-It is still possible to book resource rooms.
+It is possible to book resource rooms.
 Please contact the library for help with adapted course literature or computer software for reading difficulties.
 We offer assistance and appointments remotely.

 As a student or employee, you can access the library's electronic resources outside the university network.
 Read about how to connect to the resources:

 Some publishers offer extended access to databases, e-books, journals and education material.
 The list of resources is updated continuously.

 All posting ceremonies at the University Library are cancelled until further notice and it is not possible to make bookings for future ceremonies.
 Doctoral theses must, as usual, be posted in DiVA at least three weeks before the public defence.